Factors to Keep in Mind

 Expenses

 Figuring out how much you can spend on rent each month will help to narrow your search.
 The costs for accommodations vary and are determined by the landlord.
 Many landlords require that a tenant’s income be triple the monthly rent to qualify for a unit.
 Some units accept cosigners for those who do not meet such qualifications, so make sure you ask!
 It is also important to keep in mind that more and more apartments in the county are charging residents for water and garbage.
-Also, when renting a house, all utilities tend to be the responsibility of the tenants.
+Also, when renting a house, all utilities may be the responsibility of the tenants.

 Roommates

 Sharing a unit with other residents is often a necessity for students to reduce the cost of rent.
-Make sure to compare lifestyle preferences, including studying, sleeping, and cleaning habits.
+Make sure to compare lifestyle preferences including studying, sleeping, and cleaning habits.
 It is also important to be in agreement on financial responsibilities.
-For those who have animals, it is also critical to note that very few apartments in the county accept pets.
-You must start looking far in advance and expect to pay a pet deposit or even higher rent, which should be agreed upon by all roommates before signing the lease.
+For those who have animals, it is critical to note that very few apartments in the county accept pets.
+You must start looking far in advance and expect to pay a pet deposit, or even higher rent, which should be agreed upon by all roommates before signing the lease.

 Commitment